Change the Logos and Virtual Machine Boot Screen on Proxmox VE 6.0

 $ sudo /usr/share/custom/apply.sh

 And we are done!
-Now you should be enjoying your custom logos and boot screen.
-Next time the article will be in the same theme as this one.
+Now, you should be enjoying your custom logos and boot screen.
+Next time, the article will be on the same theme as this one.
 Best of luck! 🎨